carpentries-lab/python-aos-lesson/episodes/09-provenance.md

                 gridlines=inargs.gridlines, levels=inargs.cbar_levels)

     image_format = inargs.output_file.split('.')[-1]
-    assert image_format == 'png', 'Only valid image format is png' new_log = cmdprov.new_log(infile_history={inargs.pr_file: dset.attrs['history']})
+    assert image_format == 'png', 'Only valid image format is .png' new_log = cmdprov.new_log(infile_history={inargs.pr_file: dset.attrs['history']})
     new_log = new_log.replace('\n', ' END ')
     plt.savefig(inargs.output_file, metadata={'History': new_log}, dpi=200)
 ~~~
 {: .language-python}

-We can re-generate our plot with these new additions to the script
+We can re-generate our plot with these new additions to the script,
 and then view the history attribute if we ever need to document
 (or just recall) how we created it.